xidexia/xidexia.github.io/index.md

 <td> Hello!
 My name is Xide Xia ( pronounced as 'Hsi-teh Hsiah').
 I was named after Xide Xie, who is a famous Chinese physicist as well as the first woman president of a major comprehensive university in China.
 <br/>
 <br/>
 I am an AI researcher and the Co-Founder of  <a href="https://www.steadyworks.ai/">Steadyworks</a>.
-As a data research lab powering next generation AI, we pioneer data research to benchmark and advance AI at its capability boundary.
+We pioneer data research to benchmark and advance AI at its capability boundary.
 We’re hiring top talents!
 <br/>
 <br/>
 Previously, I was a research scientist at Meta GenAI / MSL, working on Llama Post-training.
 My research interests broadly include multi-modal multi-task learning, retrieval task, style transfer learning, and attribute-based models.